 The Critical Thinking Blueprint

-Stimulate Critical Thinking in Students in Science, History, and Media Literacy Through Lessons That Teach Students How to Think.
+Stimulate Critical Thinking Across 14 Subjects — From Science to Philosophy — Through Lessons That Teach Students How to Think.

-The Critical Thinking Blueprint helps educators and parents create structured, age-appropriate lesson plans that develop analytical reasoning across every subject—in seconds.
+The Critical Thinking Blueprint helps educators and parents create structured, 30-minute lesson plans rooted in IB Theory of Knowledge pedagogy — across 14 subjects and 60+ sub-domains — in seconds.

-Equip students to evaluate viral claims, deconstruct advertising tactics, and verify sources before sharing — the skills they need in today's information landscape.
+Equip students to evaluate viral claims, deconstruct advertising tactics, and build data literacy — critical skills for navigating today's information landscape.

 How It Works